romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 })
 ```

-For simplicity, when the `raw` is used in `where` or other method which doesn't affect on resulting type, you cah import it from `pqb`:
+For simplicity, when the `raw` is used in `where` or another method which doesn't affect on resulting type, you can import it from `pqb`:

 ```ts
 import { raw } from 'pqb'